furybee/chrome-tab-modifier/README.md

 * **Title**: {title} | $2 by $1
 * **URL matcher**: github[.]com/([A-Za-z0-9_-]+)/([A-Za-z0-9_-]+)

-Tab title will be: "sylouuu/chrome-tab-modifier: Take control of your tabs | chrome-tab-modifier by sylouuu"
+Tab title will be: "FuryBee/chrome-tab-modifier: Take control of your tabs | chrome-tab-modifier by FuryBee"

 Match GitHub repositories: